 How to Identify an Institutional Review Board

 Once the pharmaceutical company has agreed to provide the investigational treatment and you have submitted Form FDA 3926 to the FDA, you must submit an expanded access treatment protocol and informed consent document to an Institutional Review Board (IRB).
 IRBs monitor all research involving human subjects, including clinical trials.
-Treatment via single-patient EA also falls under their purview because of the investigational status of the treatment, but updated FDA Guidance now allows a waiver of the requirement of a convened IRB meeting with a majority of members present.
+Treatment via single-patient EA falls under their purview because of the investigational status of the treatment, but updated FDA Guidance now allows a waiver of the requirement of a convened IRB meeting with a majority of members present.
 With this waiver, review and approval by the IRB chairperson or another designated IRB member before treatment use begins is enough.

 Many academic medical centers have their own IRBs, which can be used by the physicians who practice there.
 Alternatively, treating physicians can find an IRB through the HHS's OHRP Database of IRBs.
 There are several independent IRBs that are familiar with reviewing EA requests, including: Western IRB, Quorum Review IRB, Chesapeake IRB, and Sterling IRB.
 For more information, questions or assistance with IRB procedures, visit the WCG Foundation.
 Also, the Department of Health and Human Services' Office for Human Research Protections maintains a database of registered IRBs.
 Go to this site and click on "Advanced Search," then enter your state to find registered IRBs in your area.

 The Role of an IRB in Reviewing an EA Treatment Request